 - Casual Interstellar Travel

-- Distressed Damsel: That girl they accidentally rescued from the raiders in the first book.
+- Damsel in Distress: That girl they accidentally rescued from the raiders in the first book.

 - Feudal Future: Ches and Deck have rescued the occasional princess, and they were "knights" in some past war.
 But the "Dread Koroboromitsu clan" that are the antagonists of "Relatively Speaking" are more like ineffectual Right Wing Militia Fanatics.

 - Giant Spider: Encountered in the jungle in issue #5, and featured on the cover.

 - Has Two Daddies: Ches and Deck's adoptive daughter Lambie, of course.